UniMath/agda-unimath/src/foundation/extensions-spans.lagda.md

 ## Definitions

-### Extensions of spans with fixed domain and codomain by equivalences of arrows on the left
+### Extensions of spans by equivalences of arrows on the left

 Consider a span `s` given by